gatsby-uc/plugins/GOVERNANCE.md

 #### Privileges

-At this time we have no specifics for this role. as the community grows we anticipate privleges to come.
+At this time we have no specifics for this role.
+As the community grows we anticipate privileges to come.
 If you have ideas here please let us know!

 #### Responsibilities